 * Pound dips versus euro after better-than-forecast ZEW

-* Sterling could be vulnerable to weak UK data
+* Sterling seen vulnerable to weak economic data

 * BoE's King warns on growing currency competition

-LONDON, Dec 11 Sterling dipped against the euro on Tuesday, with the shared currency gaining after a stronger-than-expected German sentiment survey spurred some optimism among investors.
+LONDON, Dec 11 Sterling dipped against the euro on Tuesday, with the shared currency gaining after a better-than-expected German economic sentiment survey spurred some optimism among investors.

-That helped push the euro up 0.3 percent against the pound to a session high of 80.77 pence.
+That pushed the euro up 0.2 percent against the pound to a session high of 80.70 pence.
 It recovered from a near three-week low of 80.35 pence hit on Monday after investors were unsettled by Italian prime minister Mario Monti's surprise decision to resign early.

-Some strategists said the pound could be vulnerable to more selling on concerns about weakness in the UK economy.
+Strategists said the pound looked vulnerable to selling on concerns about weakness in the UK economy.

 "Euro/sterling has seen a move on the back of the ZEW, while looking at cable (sterling/dollar) around $1.61, it still seems a little elevated," said Jeremy Stretch, head of FX strategy at CIBC World Markets.